 Skip to main content

-Every order, trade, and fill on Hyperliquid, live and historical, from one API.
 The native Hyperliquid API places orders and reads account state.
 For the market data, you call 0xArchive.
 One key returns order books, trades, candles, funding, open interest, liquidations, and full order-level (L4) depth as normalized JSON.
-Order books and trades go back to April 2023; order-level depth and lifecycle since March 2026.
+Order books and trades go back to April 2023; L4 order-level depth from March 2026 on core, Spot, and HIP-3, and from May 2026 on HIP-4; lifecycle history is route-specific.
 No collectors, no backfill, no rebuilding the book.

 What One Key Returns